czcollier/czcollier.github.com/resume.md

 _Software engineering professional with a drive to create innovative, high-quality software_

- - Ability to build clean and well-constructed software
+ - Ability to design and build clean and well-constructed software
  - Desire to solve difficult and unmet problems
  - Computer science background
  - Thirteen years of software development experience
- - Leadership and mentoring ability
+ - Skilled at leading and motivating development teams
+ - Experience working with stakeholders and executives in a technical advisory capacity
  - Strong analytic, interpersonal and communication skills
  - A passion for computing

 ### Professional Experience

+#### Principal Architect: Skyhook Wireless, Inc. Boston, MA Nov.
+2014 - Present

+ - In collaboration with a small team, designed and built a distributed computation cluster on Hadoop and Spark that processes over 1 billion records per day

+ - Communicated software design and architecture direction to stakeholders and executives

+ - Established software architecture practices.
+Facilitated inter-team coordination of software component design and re-use

+ - Reconciled product roadmap with technology initiatives to ensure alignment between engineering and product teams

+ - Helped establish and maintain agile software practices

+ - Provided hands-on technical leadership in the form of development team participation with emphasis on code quality and good software design and engineering practices; mentored and advised engineers

 #### Director of Engineering Operations: Bullhorn, Inc. Boston, MA Nov.
-2012 - Present
+2012 - Nov.
+2014
-Ensuring top-notch operational efficiency of development teams through:

- - Disciplined DevOps practices
+  - Established consistent DevOps practices across development teams; designed DevOps approach

- - Repeatable and consistent server provisioning and configuration
+  - Led effort that built repeatable and consistent server provisioning and configuration for development and QA environments.
+Coordinated development and QA provisioning with production provisioning

- - Building the best technologies into our stack
- - Establishing good source control usage patterns
+  - Established source control usage patterns and led education program for source control standards

- - Constant code reviews
- - Ensuring frequent communication and advocating good use of communication tools
+  - Established code review procedure and led code review sessions

 #### Senior Software Engineer: Bullhorn Nov.
 2010 - Feb.
 2013
    Built major features for a Web-based SaaS application servicing 30,000+ users across 2,500+ customer organizations.

   - Team lead for REST API implementation built to underpin all data access for new product features.
 Also exposed to customers and 3rd party add-on developers.

   - Developed a search term suggestion engine that collects terms commonly used together among all searches issued.

   - Led development of a mobile app providing significant product functionality for mobile users.

   - Actively involved in developing future directions for cloud-based systems architectures for new company products.

 #### Principal: Nevo Technologies, Inc. Cambridge, MA ~ Nov.
 2005 - Nov.
 2010
   Provided technical leadership and ensured high quality of work for software projects.

   - Acted as tech lead, coder, mentor, project manager and client liaison as necessary.

   - Brought focus on developing shippable software with maximum business value to project teams.

   - Successfully shipped several $1M+ sized projects on time to referenceable clients.

 #### Consultant: British Telecom Conferencing, Inc., Braintree, MA ~ May 2004-Nov.
 2005
-   Developed software to integrate Salesforce.com into British Telecom Conferencing's existing operational infrastructure.
+  - Developed software to integrate Salesforce.com into British Telecom Conferencing's existing operational infrastructure.

   - Included a de-duping system that performed textual analysis on records across databases to compute similarity measures, find potential duplicates and graphically display the textual differences.

   - Application contributed significantly to company data's cleanliness and consistency.

 #### Software Engineer: Lavastorm Technologies, Inc. Boston, MA ~ December 2001 - May 2004
    Member of the development team for a successful and complex billing analysis and restitution/data warehousing product for telecom clients.

   - Designed and built large components of the product in C++, Java and PL/SQL

   - Established product standards for the interaction of front-end Technologies

   - Followed the product through several design/build/test/release cycles

   - Conducted communications with clients regarding design requirements, functionality and technical issues.

 #### Software Engineer: Lavastorm Technologies, Inc. Waltham, MA ~ December 1999 - August 2001
    Developed front-end and business logic software for high-volume e-commerce web sites in C++, Java and PL/SQL.

-### Personal Projects
-#### HTTP Image Server in Python - Built for my family photo album.
-  Provides an HTTP access to an image library and allows transformations (sizing, rotation, brightness/contrast, cropping) to images on the fly.
-  Caches transformed versions of images on filesystem to reduce server load.
-#### Suffix Tree Based Text Indexer in Java
-  Project to explore real-world performance of suffix trees for text indexing.

-#### Home Server - Linux file, Web, music and X10 server.
-  2TB RAID 1 storage, scheduled backups of photo library via rsync to Amazon S3.
-  MT-DAAPD hosts music library for iTunes clients.
-X10 software (heyu) provides centralized control of various household lights and appliances.

 ### SKILLS